 This article explains how to schedule backup jobs in Backup4all.
 A scheduler can be set for a backup to be executed automatically at certain time intervals (daily, weekly, monthly) or at system startup, logon, when idle or shutdown.

 If your computer was turned off during the backup time, the scheduled backups won't run.
 In this case, a solution is to configure the scheduler to start the backup as soon as possible after a scheduled start is missed.
-Please note this article applies only to Windows Vista, Windows 7 or newer.

 A continuous backup is a backup that will run every hour all day long, every day of the week without the user intervention.
 This can be done in Backup4all if we set a scheduled task to run daily and repeat the task every 1 hour for 23 hours a day.
 As a protection measure for the disk space used, we recommend the Smart backup type which will automatically delete older versions of the backup in order to fit in destination.

 This article shows how to create a differential backup of the given sources to a specified destination using Backup4all.
 The current method can be extended to other sources and destinations supported by Backup4all.

 This article shows how to configure the Portable edition of Backup4all installed on a flash drive, to run a specific backup job or a backup group when you plug in the flash drive.
 Backup4all can be configured to run a specific job/group when the flash drive is plugged in.